skotperez/wpmap/README.md

 + Many things cannot work.
 + This plugin may not suite your needs.

-+ To make it work you may need to make changes in your theme.
+## Changelog

+### v0.4
++ Ajax requests are now handle by admin-ajax.php.
+This is the right way to do it in WordPress.

 ## Basic configuration